Kennyslaboratory/Reverse-Engineering-Cheatsheet/Windows RE/README.md

 ## API Hooking
 API hooking is a technique by which we can instrument and modify the behavior and flow of API calls.
-Hooking can be used to introspect calls in a Windows application or can be used to capture some information related to the API Calls.
+API Hooking can be used to intercept calls in a Windows application or can be used to capture some information related to the API Calls.
 It will help that you understand DLL Logic and System Calls beforehand.

-### DLL-mediated API hook  - (Creating a Fake DLL)
+### DLL Injection - (Creating a Fake DLL)
 The method of hooking the API through the DLL, also called, "DLL Injection".
-For example, create a fake DLL that has exactly the same export function as `kernel32.dll` and has exactly the same behavior, and make the exe file recognize the DLL as if it were a real `kernel32.dll`.
+For example, we can create a fake DLL that has exactly the same export function as `kernel32.dll` and has exactly the same behavior, and make the .exe file recognize the DLL as if it were a real `kernel32.dll`.

 ... *[to be continued]* ...